 2. Montacute House, Somerset

-Montacute House holds a kind of Elizabethan grandeur about it.
-Here you will find oak-panelled rooms, tapestries and historic portraits.
-A couple of my favourites were ‘Possibly Lucy’ and ‘Probably Mary’, which helped add a touch of humour to our historic visit.
+Montacute House has a kind of Elizabethan grandeur about it.
+Here you’ll find oak-panelled rooms, tapestries and historic portraits.
+A couple of my favourites were called ‘Possibly Lucy’ and ‘Probably Mary’, which helped add a touch of humour to our historic visit.

 The lawns surrounding the house are sprawling and flat – just perfect for a spot of croquet to help transport you back in time!